Where Did All The Froyo Go? A Very Serious Investigation

 At the height of froyo mania, 16 Handles had 40 storefronts open and operating — now, that number has dropped to 30.
 While those stats blow any hometown froyo chain out of the water, there have been plenty of success stories from smaller brands across the country that have survived the Great Froyo Boom of 2012.

-Take Juanita Valesco, who owned and operated Rockies Frozen Yogurt in Whittier, CA from 2005 until selling the shop in 2021.
+Take Juanita Velasco, who owned and operated Rockies Frozen Yogurt in Whittier, CA from 2005 until selling the shop in 2021.
 When she purchased the business, she knew that the froyo frenzy was coming.
 Soon enough, Rockies was sandwiched between two well-known froyo chains, each around a mile away.
 Even while the self-serve aspect was all the rage, Rockies served froyo the ol’ fashion way, with employees building cups for customer.
 “I knew I couldn’t compete with them,” Velasco tells Refinery29.
 “I tried to get creative, I was bringing in product other than yogurt, and that helped me survive.”

 Advertisement

-Valesco didn’t just survive.
+Velasco didn’t just survive.
 Each year since the 2008 recession, Rockies Frozen Yogurt saw an increase in sales.
 And while, as she said, she’d begun to sell more than just froyo, including boba and snow cones, her eponymous offering is still the lifeblood of her business.
 “Frozen yogurt, it comes in waves,” she says.
 “I remember when I was in high school in the early ‘80s froyo was a big thing, and then when it died down it was all these ice cream spots… Every 10 years it pops up and it's a trend again, and then it dies down.”

-If Valesco is right, froyo is due for another resurgence.
+If Velasco is right, froyo is due for another resurgence.
 And yet in 2020, the frozen yogurt production in the U.S. was the lowest it’s been since 2006, perhaps at least partially because of the COVID-19 pandemic.
 But things are looking up.
 The International Frozen Yogurt Association (yes, it really exists) reported that seven new froyo stores opened in the U.S. in January 2022.
 Sadly, four older stores closed during that time.
 Even so, plenty of froyo fans are feeling hopeful.

-“This time around, I don't think it's a trend anymore,” Valesco says.
+“This time around, I don't think it's a trend anymore,” Velasco says.
 “Yogurt’s here to stay now.
 Those of us that were able to survive the boom and the closures and the recession… we caught onto something, and that’s what helped us to continue.”

 While we may not see froyo shops take over our towns like it’s 2012 ever again, it’s nice to know that you’ll always have a place to go when you’re craving a large original tart with crushed Oreos and gummy worms.